Diabetic foot management and care

 Your diabetes self-care plan should include a detailed foot care routine.
 A podiatrist (foot doctor) or other specialists may be part of your healthcare team.
 Key elements to include in your plan:

-Protecting Your Feet from Temperature Extremes
+Protecting Diabetic Feet from Environmental Factors

 Encouraging Healthy Blood Flow